Sample Report

 Here's what you'll get

-This is a real analysis.
+This is a real analysis for a pet-friendly dining app.
 Your report will be just as detailed.

 78/100